-Clinical experiences in assessment and intervention in reading and related areas.
+Course features clinical experiences in assessment and intervention in reading and related areas.

 Authentic experiences in personal and professional process writing in the National Writing Project workshop setting, and analysis of reform positions on writing instruction.

-An examination of current research on literacy cognition, reading disorders, and research-based methodologies for reading instruction, with implications for instruction.
+This course is an examination of current research on literacy cognition, reading disorders, and research-based methodologies for reading instruction, with implications for instruction.

-Examines literacy issues in the context of multicultural education and culturally responsive pedagogy with a focus on the differentiation of literacy needs among various student cultures and special needs students.
+This course examines literacy issues in the context of multicultural education and culturally responsive pedagogy with a focus on the differentiation of literacy needs among various student cultures and special needs students.
 Presentation and rehearsal of explicit literacy instruction to enhance comprehension.